Academic transcript

 Swot vac

-The time before exams when there are no scheduled classes, which enables students to prepare for exams.
+A period of time (usually one week) before exams and major assessments are due, when there are no scheduled classes, which enables you to prepare for your final assessments.

 Testamur

-The official certificate issued by the University.
-It is a legal document signed by the University Chancellor and Vice-Chancellor that verifies the award has been conferred and you have received a University qualification.
+The official certificate issued by Flinders University, generally during your graduation ceremony.
+It is a legal document signed by the University Chancellor and the President & Vice-Chancellor that verifies the award has been conferred and you have received a university qualification.

 Topic